sciunto-org/python-bibtexparser/README.rst

 python-bibtexparser
 ===================

-Python library to parse `bibtex <https://en.wikipedia.org/wiki/BibTeX>`_ files.
+Python 3 library to parse `bibtex <https://en.wikipedia.org/wiki/BibTeX>`_ files.

 .. contents::

-Bibtexparser relies on `pyparsing <https://pypi.python.org/pypi/pyparsing>`_ and is compatible with Python 3.3 or newer.

 Documentation
 -------------

-Our documentation includes the installation procedure, a tutorial, the API and advices to report a bug.
+Our documentation includes the installation procedure, a tutorial, the API and advices to report a bug:
-References, related projects and softwares based on bibtexparser are also listed.
-If you would like to appear on this list, feel free to open a ticket or send an email.

 `Documentation on readthedocs.io <https://bibtexparser.readthedocs.io/>`_

 Upgrading